 Universität Osnabrück (Germany).
 Students from Bryn Athyn College may apply to attend the Universität for one or two terms, and Osnabrück students may apply to attend Bryn Athyn College for a comparable period of time.
 Knowledge of German is highly desirable, but students may take courses in the Department of Language and Literature at the Universität, some of which are taught in English.

 For additional information please contact:

+Sean B. Lawing, Director of International Studies sean.lawing@brynathyn.edu

-Dr. Jane Williams-Hogan. jane.williams-hogan@brynathyn.edu P.O.
-Box 717, Bryn Athyn College Bryn Athyn, PA 19009-0717 (267) 502-2501
+P.O.
+Box 475, Bryn Athyn College

+Bryn Athyn, PA 19009-0717

+(267) 502-2798